Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Each product does it a little differently.
 It’s a good idea to watch their videos to see what the UI is like.
 This will give you a base-level sense of how each BPM software thinks about process management.

-If you are a fan of the flow chart style, Orchestly is going to work well.
+If you are a fan of the flow chart style, Qntrl is going to work well.
 Tallyfy wants to get away from flow charts and works off what they call a blueprint.
 Pipefy is designed to work best in board-based and Kanban settings.

 Which one looks like it’s swimming in your current?